 TAKES THE BEST - Slaughter the best animals, don't herd the sheep.

-IGNORES NEED - Does not empower the weak
+IGNORES NEED - Does not empower the weak.

-IGNORES SUFFERING - Does not heal the sick
+IGNORES SUFFERING - Does not heal the sick.

-LOOKING AWAY FROM PAIN - Does not connect the injured
+LOOKING AWAY FROM PAIN - Does not connect the injured.

-DON'T CARE - Does not bring back the displaced
+DON'T CARE - Does not bring back the displaced.

-REFUSES TO HELP - Does not look for the lost
+REFUSES TO HELP - Does not look for the lost.

-HARD/ANGRY - Rule by force and coercion
+HARD/ANGRY - Rule by force and coercion.

-CARELESS - Allows the sheep to be scattered
+CARELESS - Allows the sheep to be scattered.

-A good leader must resemble the Good Shepherd (John 10:11-30)
+A good leader must resemble the Good Shepherd (John 10:11-30).

 KNOWS THEM BY NAME AND IS KNOWN BY THEM (vv.
-3-5, 14)
+3-5, 14).

 LEADS THEM (vv.
-4, 27)
+4, 27).

 GIVES HIS LIFE FOR THEM (v.
-11)
+11).

 IS MOTIVATED BY THE SHEEP AND NOT BY MONEY (v.
-12)
+12).

 STAYS WITH THEM AND KEEP THE FLOCK TOGETHER (v.
-12)
+12).

 CARES FOR THEM (v.
-13)
+13).

 GIVES THEM SECURITY AND PROTECTION (v.
-28)
+28).

 "The healthy spiritual leaders bind you to Christ and not to themselves.
 You breathe easily and freely in their presence.
 You know that they want you well, without being intrusive.
 They see you and confirm your value, but still preserve a distance.
 Even after being with them over time, you understand that they are not driven by hidden agendas or looking to use you for their own purposes.
 They are often clear about what they want and mean, but do not try to manipulate you if you disagree.
 They may have a clear vision and a high sense of calling, but they don't need you to flatter them or dance around their service like a golden calf.
 They're not trying to make you a blueprint of themselves but want you to flourish in your own way.
 All in all, they convey that your human and spiritual growth is basically God's business, not theirs.
 The basic tone they set is that life and service are under a higher authority, and we can rest in that."
-Geir Otto Holmås (the quote has been translated)
+Geir Otto Holmås (the quote has been translated).